-Verdict: The Egofit is a powerful little thing.
-It’s compact but incredibly well bolted together.
+Verdict: The Citysports WP1 is a brilliant treadmill for walking at home.
+It’s compact but incredibly well put together.
 It’s easy to use and there’s nothing to do except plug it in and get walking.
 Ideal for anyone with limited space.

 Serving double duty as an impressive running treadmill as well as a walking deck, the Dripex 2 in 1 is a fantastic option if you’re looking for something with a little more grunt and the option for some speed walking or a light jog.